-Area 1-6 - Shimmering Cave
+Area 1-6 - Shimmering Cave (EL 6): Read or paraphrase the following:

 The entire chamber is covered with luminescent, smelly goo.
 This is a passage that must have been recently made.
 A glowing mass in the shape of an enormous slug slithers through the passageway, its antennae oozing with a strange liquid.